Graph API and Microsoft Graph SDK module tips & gotchas

 Table of contents

-Several weeks ago I've started to migrate our PowerShell scripts from using soon-to-be-deprecated AzureAD and MSOnline modules and replace them with the Microsoft Graph SDK module.
+Several weeks ago I started to migrate our PowerShell scripts from using soon-to-be-deprecated AzureAD and MSOnline modules and replace them with the Microsoft Graph SDK module.

 During this time I came across various gotchas that I will summarize in this short post.